ASantosMorales/GW_from_GeogiaTech_catalog/README.md

 # GW_from_GeogiaTech_catalog
 A little module in Python to get a specific waveform from the entire GeorgiaTech catalog

-The entire catalog can be download from: http://www.einstein.gatech.edu/catalog/
+The entire catalog can be download here: http://www.einstein.gatech.edu/catalog/

 The way to call this module is the following: